withastro/astro/.changeset/eight-humans-push.md

 'astro': patch
 ---

-Fix next nad previous links for index routes when using pagination
+Fix next and previous links for index routes when using pagination